The Perfect Gravy Recipe

 • ½ cup unsalted butter

-1. In stock pot add turkey trim, onion, carrots, celery, garlic, herbs and peppercorns, then cover with water.
+1. In a stockpot add turkey trim, onion, carrots, celery, garlic, herbs and peppercorns, then cover with water.

-3. Once reduced taste for flavor then strain through fine strainer into clean container.
+3. Once reduced, taste for flavor then strain through a fine strainer into a clean container.
 Cool stock, cover and refrigerate until needed.

-Can be made up to 3 days in advance.
+(Stock can be made up to 3 days in advance.)

-2. Once stock is at a slow simmer whisk in roux and let cook for 10-15 minutes.
+2. Once the stock is at a slow simmer, whisk in the roux and cook for 10-15 minutes.
 Season with salt and pepper.

 Gravy Fixes from Chef Jerome Grant

 • Taste your gravy.
-If it’s too watery, continue to cook until gravy has reached proper consistency.
+If it’s too watery, continue to cook until it has reached the proper consistency.

-• Pass gravy through a strainer to remove clumps.
+• Pass the gravy through a strainer to remove clumps.